flex-dapps/embark-mythx/README.md

 ## Installation

-Add `embark-mythx` to the `plugins` section in your `embark.json`.
+Add `embark-mythx` to the `plugins` section of your `embark.json` file.
 To have the plugin permanently ignore one or multiple contracts, add them to the configuration:

 ```json
 "plugins": {